Did you know that cobblestones are considered a Belgian specialty and heritage treasure, much like beer and cheese?

 Cobblestones composed of mixed sandstone and limestone come in shades of lighter grey to white.
 In Brussels, this type of paving stone is used both for building roads and houses.
 Some of the streets made of sandstone and limestone can be found around the Royal Academy of Belgium.

 Belgium imports less expensive sandstone from Asian countries including India, China, and Vietnam, and to a lesser extent, granite from European countries including Portugal and Italy.

 According to André, many roads and sidewalks in Brussels have been reconstructed using imported sandstone.
 For example, most alleys around Place Saint-Géry now consist of Belgian and Portuguese granite while Indian sandstone appears in many sidewalks in the city-centre.

-They may not be as level as asphalt, but André argues that cobblestones are more sustainable paving materials since they are naturally sourced and durable enough to be recycled several times compared to asphalt which comes from petrol and requires a lot of energy and resources.
+They may not be as level as asphalt, but André argues that cobblestones are more sustainable paving materials since they are naturally sourced and durable enough to be recycled several times compared to asphalt, which comes from petrol and requires a lot of energy and resources.

 What André regrets the most is how cities like Brussels are losing their unique character and sense of place as cobbled streets are demolished one by one.
 “With asphalt, cities are starting to look the same wherever you go.
 Cobblestones preserve the individuality of each place because these stones are native to each region or country.”

-But most of all, it’s about preserving history and heritage, says André.
+But above all, it’s about preserving history and heritage, says André.
 “Perfect comfort doesn’t exist.
 You can have comfort but it’s never going to be enough.
 I believe it’s more important to keep our history and our heritage alive.
 These are the things that make each place special, unforgettable, and timeless.”